ReasonsBenchmark/REASONS_BENCHMARK/README.md

 This repository consists of the data as well as the codes for all the experiments conducted in the REASONS paper.

 # Repository Structure
+The name of each file in the Code and Data folders specifically defines its purpose.

 ## Code & Data